lixiangchun/AIplus/HTNet/README.md

 Code brought from https://github.com/pytorch/vision/tree/master/references/classification.

-The example was tested with with PyTorch (v1.7.1+cu101) and TorchVision (v0.8.2) on Ubuntu 16.04.5 and 20.04.2 LTS.
+The example was tested with Python (v3.8.5), PyTorch (v1.7.1+cu101) and TorchVision (v0.8.2) on Ubuntu 16.04.5 and 20.04.2 LTS.

 To run the example `train.sh` for each task, you need to install `pytorch` and `torchvision`.
 For detail installation procedure, please refer to https://pytorch.org.

 The example can be run without GPU.
-GPU cards are recommended to use if training with large-scale image data.
+However, GPUs are recommended to use if training with large-scale image data.

 ## 1. Installation (5 min)
 ```bash